belinda1004/tool-box/README.md

   mac_get_original_time_for_export_photo_video.py
  MAC users always find that when we export photos/videos from "Apple Photo", if we want to get the photos in the familiar formats (jpeg, tiff or png), or get more customized export photos, we can not use the "Export Unmodified Original" option.
 The exported photos' creation time are the current time that we do the export, but not the original shooting time.
  This script works to recovery the creation time and last modified time in the photo/video property to the actual shooting time.

+# 6. Merge files
+    merge_filys_to_one_folder.py
+    Merge files in a given path(including the files contained in all the sub-folders) into another given path.